Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Job Outlook

-The field of ambulatory care nursing is expected to experience a 9% growth from 2020 to 2030.
+The field of ambulatory care nursing is expected to experience a nursing job outlook growth of 9% from 2020 to 2030.
 This outlook is consistent with the broader category of registered nurses (RNs).

 Potential Earnings

-For all registered nurses (RNs), the average earning potential is around $77,600, according to the U.S. Bureau of Labor Statistics.
+For all registered nurses (RNs), the average earning potential, or ambulatory care nurse salary, is around $77,600, according to the U.S. Bureau of Labor Statistics.

 An In-Depth Look at Ambulatory Care Nursing

-Ambulatory care nurses, sometimes referred to as outpatient nurses, engage in various responsibilities, including patient education, diagnostic testing, and collaboration with healthcare teams.
+Ambulatory care nurses, sometimes referred to as outpatient nurses, engage in various responsibilities, including patient education in nursing, diagnostic testing, and collaboration with healthcare teams.
 They also play a crucial role in ensuring patient safety and the effectiveness of care.
 Key skills for ambulatory care nurses include attention to detail, empathy, strong communication skills, and physical stamina.

 - Ensuring the safety and effectiveness of patient care